Language with Vision: a Study on Grounded Word and Sentence Embeddings: Introduction

-Several approaches to obtaining multimodal embeddings are available.
-Some approaches apply feature-level fusion, where they combine image features with textual word embeddings (after obtaining both separately) using methods such as simple concatenation, SVD, or GRU gating mechanisms \citep{bruni2014multimodal,kiela-bottou-2014-learning, kiros-etal-2018-illustrative}.
-Others on the other hand, learn multi-modal word representations in a joint feature space defined by a specific criterion (known as loss function) between modalities, for example by using auto-encoders \citep{silberer-lapata-2014-learning,hasegawa-etal-2017-incorporating} or LSTM \citep{hochreiter1997long} networks \citep{kiela-etal-2018-learning,chrupala-etal-2015-learning}.
+On the other hand, multimodal fusion \citep{baroni2016grounding} aims to combine textual and visual information into a single representation.
+The simplest example for multimodal fusion is concatenation, as is often used when multimodal embeddings are explored in cognitive science and psychology \citep[e.g.][]{utsumi2022test, rotaru2020constructing}.
+However, there are also more sophisticated approaches from the realm of NLP: Some approaches apply feature-level fusion, combining image features with textual word embeddings (after obtaining both separately) with methods such as Singular Value Decomposition (SVD) or Gated Recurrent Units (GRU) \citep{cho2014properties, bruni2014multimodal,kiela-bottou-2014-learning, kiros-etal-2018-illustrative}.
+Others learn multimodal word representations in a joint feature space defined by a specific criterion (known as loss function) between modalities, for example by using auto-encoders \citep{silberer-lapata-2014-learning,hasegawa-etal-2017-incorporating} or Long-Short Term Memory (LSTM) \citep{hochreiter1997long} networks \citep{kiela-etal-2018-learning,chrupala-etal-2015-learning}.
 Recently, new approaches based on modality alignment have emerged.
 Here, vision and language are treated separately (as opposed to having both in a shared space) but the textual embeddings are aligned with image features \citep{shahmohammadi2021learning, bordes-etal-2019-incorporating}.
-Our grounding approach falls into this latter category (see Figure~\ref{fig:teaser}).
-Although similar to \cite{shahmohammadi2021learning}, the present approach is not only simpler but also achieves better results.